gr2100/TOURISM-MADE-SIMPLE/README.md

-# TOURISM-MADE-
+# TOURISM-MADE-SIMPLE
-# We Make Tourism Simple - GitHub ReadMe
+# We Make Tourism Simple

 Welcome to the official GitHub repository for "We Make Tourism Simple" - Your one-stop solution for simplifying your travel experiences!
 This project is all about providing you with everything you need to know about your travel destinations in one convenient place.